zixiancai/cse15l-lab-reports/lab-report-5-week-8.md

 What this did was create a variable called CPATH that is simply copies the required snippet to run JUnit from week3.
 I also had a few errors with my OS being windows and looking at Piazza posts I solved a few of my issues with this.

--Standard Output: Nothing
+- Standard Output: Nothing

--Standard Error: Nothing
+- Standard Error: Nothing

--Return Code: 0
+- Return Code: 0

 The next line with a command (line 3) contains this: